DRCB Weekly Updates

 NIGMS Funding Policies

 IDeA is a congressionally mandated program that builds research capacity in states with low levels of NIH funding.
-It supports competitive basic, clinical, and translational research, faculty development, and infrastructure improvements.
-The program aims to strengthen an institution’s ability to support biomedical research, enhance the competitiveness of investigators in securing research funding, and catalyze clinical and translational research that serves the needs of medically underserved communities.
+It supports competitive basic, clinical, and translational research, research workforce development, and infrastructure improvements.
+The program aims to strengthen institutions' ability to support biomedical research, enhance the competitiveness of investigators in securing research funding, and catalyze clinical and translational research that addresses the needs of IDeA state populations.

-For DRCB staff contact information and their biographical sketches, please see the Division Staff Contacts page.
+For DRCB staff contact information and their biographical sketches, please see the Contacts by Research Area page.